Charminar: Temple structure

-A temple named Bhagyalakshmi Temple is located at the base of Charminar.
-The Archaeological Survey of India (ASI) which manages the Charminar has declared the temple structure as an unauthorised construction.
-Hyderabad High Court has stopped any further expansion of the temple.
+A temple by the name of Bhagyalakshmi Temple sprouted up at the base of Charminar in the 1960s.
+The Archaeological Survey of India—which manages the Charminar—has declared the temple structure as an unauthorised construction.
+The Hyderabad High Court has stopped any further expansion of the temple.
 While the origin of the temple is currently disputed, the current structure that houses the idol was erected in the 1960s.
 In 2012, The Hindu newspaper published an old photograph showing that the temple structure never existed.
 The Hindu also released a note asserting the authenticity of the photographs, and clearly stated that there was no temple structure in photos taken in 1957 and 1962.
-Additionally, it showed photos that provide evidence that the temple is a recent structure - a temple structure can be seen in photos taken in 1990 and 1994.
-Also, a temple is seen in a photograph taken in 1986 which is kept in the Aga Khan Visual Archive, MIT Libraries’ collections, United States, but not in the earlier ones.
+Additionally, it showed photos that provide evidence that the temple is a recent addition: a temple structure can be seen in photos taken in 1990 and 1994.
+Also, a temple is seen in a photograph taken in 1986, which is kept in the Aga Khan Visual Archive, MIT Libraries' collections, United States, but not in the earlier ones.